Limmen/csle/cluster-envs/derived_images/hacker_kali1/README.md

-# Ubuntu 14 Base
+# Hacker_kali1

-A base image with Ubuntu 14
+A Kali image, used to generate containers with tools for penetration testing.

 ## Useful commands